 We chose to travel via Challakere, a route known to house endless fields of sunflowers (unfortunately our timing was bad).
 Having booked a four-sharing tent stay at Tutti Hampi tents and café, we decided to drive past the Tungabhadra dam, longer but worthwhile route!
 The roads leading from Challakere to Hippie island via Tungabhadra dam is kind of remote (as of 2018).
 Hence, I’d suggest you make a stop at some restaurant near Tumakuru, Kamat Upachar, Siri is recommended.

-Things to see en-route on your Hampi road trip:
+Things to see en-route on Hampi road trip from Bangalore:

-If you are planning to take the Chitradurga route make a pit stop at Chitradurga fort.
+If you are planning to take the Chitradurga route to Hampi make a pit stop at Chitradurga fort

 Visit the Chandravalli caves, an archaeological site in the district of Chitradurga